 In order to really dive into my learning, I have to eliminate all three of those things.
-I must put my phone in the other room, turn off the TV and have focused study for at least 30 minutes at a time.
+I must put my phone in the other room, turn off the TV, and be focused for at least 30 minutes at a time.

 3. Create a Learning Plan

-In case you need a starting place, download my free plan template by signing up for my free resource library.
+In case you need a starting place, download my free plan template in my free resource library (after signing up)!

 Your learning plan should include:

-- Change it at least every six months after you evaluate your progress
+- Change your learning plan at least every six months, when you evaluate your progress.

 Like Number 7 suggests, your learning plan is a working piece of infrastructure.
 If you have a major life change or shift in goals after one month, go back and adjust your plan!
-Achieve your goals sooner than expected?
+Did you achieve your goals sooner than expected?
 Find something else to learn!
 This is YOUR plan, and it should reflect what you want to learn right now.